MUNGO JERRY NEWS

 KARAOKE MUNGO: New to Mungo Jerry Raw Vision and YouTube is this, the only official karaoke version of Ray’s legendary composition, In The Summertime, celebrating being 50 years old in 2020.

-It was put together by Ray Dorset and Darren Jones.
+The video was created by Ray Dorset and Darren Jones.

 SAD NEWS: Ray Dorset was sad to hear of the passing of his good friend Thomas Fabel in August 2020.